rickypcyt/falloutportfolioterminal/README.md

 ## Features

-- Simulates a temrinal inside a PipBoy.
+- Simulates a terminal inside a PipBoy.
 - Shows a RobCo ASCII art at the beginning.
 - Sequential typing effect for message display.
 - Interactive menu with options for users to select.